rustviz/rustviz-tutorial/src/rust-basics.md

     x = 6; //ERROR
 }
 ```
+The compiler error here is `cannot assign twice to immutable variable x`.

 ### Immutable Variables
 Sometimes, we want to allow the binding of a variable to change.
 In order to do